domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 If you want to destroy my sweater, pull this thread as I walk away. --Weezer, Rock band

-I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail. --Abraham Maslow, American Psychologist
+I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.
+(If all you have is a hammer, everything looks like a nail.) --Abraham Maslow, American Psychologist

 Now he has departed from this strange world a little ahead of me.
 That means nothing.
 People like us, who believe in physics, know that the distinction between past, present, and future is only a stubbornly persistent illusion. --Albert Einstein, Theoretical Physicist